 Christopher holds a B.S. in Finance from Ramapo College of New Jersey.
 His relevant professional expertise lies in financial modeling, forecasting, and strategic planning.
 Using these skills, Christopher serves as Treasurer for Justice and Soul Foundation as well as a member of the board.
 He has travelled to Cambodia multiple times and seen first hand the issues surrounding sex trafficking.
 He is eager to promote Justice and Soul in the New York area.

-Nemat works with the Bill & Melinda Gates Foundation in the Nutrition Team.
-She has over 22 years of experience in international health and management having worked in South and Southeast Asia, East Africa and North America.
+Nemat works with UNICEF in Nigeria, ensuring that all children, adolescents, and women realize their right to optimal nutrition.
+She has over 25 years of experience in international health and management having worked in South and Southeast Asia, East Africa, and North America.
 Her work has focused on maternal and child health & nutrition and rural water supply and sanitation.
-Nemat is passionate about building caring and resilient communities and brings expertise in strategy development to the Justice and Soul Foundation.
+Nemat is passionate about building caring and resilient communities using a rights-based approach.
+She brings expertise in strategy development to the Justice and Soul Foundation.
 Nemat was fortunate to visit our training Salon and Academy in Cambodia, which was her introduction to the Justice & Soul Foundation.
-Upon moving to Seattle in 2016, she was invited to join the Board and became a member in July 2017.
+Nemat has been a board member since July 2017.